Feature #13279: Add relationship type to authority record relations CSV import and export

 However, I'm open to discussing this!
 Curious to hear your thoughts - and your take on what the current behavior is, as someone who has tested this a lot more than I!

-#8 Updated by Peter Van Garderen 5 months ago
+#8 Updated by Peter Van Garderen about 2 years ago

 In my testing I wasn't paying close attention to the column names other than verifying that the value in the first, left-most column was the one "owning" the relationship or yes, in linked data parlance, the "subject" of the relationship.
 I only noticed a difference when the relationType column was moved in between the two AuthorizedFormsOfName which made things much more readable.
 I do agree now, however, with Dan that the correct English (and syncing with Linked Data practice) would be to name the left-most column "SubjectAuthorizedFormOfName" and the last column "ObjectAuthorizedFormOfName".